heispv/biotope/docs/learn/tutorials/annotate-omics.md

 ## Best Practices

+1. **Set Project Metadata Early**: Configure project-level metadata during initialization or early in the project lifecycle
-1. **Completeness**: Always provide as much metadata as possible for each layer
+2. **Completeness**: Always provide as much metadata as possible for each layer
-2. **Consistency**: Use consistent naming conventions and data types
+3. **Consistency**: Use consistent naming conventions and data types
-3. **Validation**: Regularly validate your metadata using `biotope annotate validate`
+4. **Validation**: Regularly validate your metadata using `biotope annotate validate`
-4. **Versioning**: Include version information for both the dataset and metadata
+5. **Versioning**: Include version information for both the dataset and metadata
+6. **Team Coordination**: Ensure all team members use the same project metadata for consistency

 ## Common Use Cases